In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 inside the filesystem on the device \\.C:

-- Yes the device can
+- Yes the device name can

 contain backslashes which are also path separators except when

-they refer to a device.
+they refer to a device!

-A registry path has other rules:
+A Windows registry path has its own rules:

 HKEY_LOCAL_MACHINE